BijanSN/Copula-Opinion-Pooling-application-on-yield-curves/README.md

 # Copula-Opinion-Pooling-application-on-yield-curves
-A non-parametric extention of the Black-Litterman model applied on US yield curve
+A non-parametric extention of the Black-Litterman model applied on US yield curve adapted from A.Meucci